 - Actively engages in an ongoing program of professional development to maintain and improve management skills and leadership abilities.

 - Recommends new procedures and changes in existing procedures governing the implementation and management of the department.

 (Consideration will be given to reasonable accommodation for the following physical requirements.)

 - Sufficient vision to read printed materials;

 - sufficient hearing to conduct in-person and telephone conversations;

 - sufficient mobility to move about the county office and other sites as may be required;

 - ability to speak in an understandable voice with sufficient volume to be heard in normal conversation distance, on the telephone, and to address groups of varying sizes;

 - physical and emotional stamina to cope with sometimes stressful situations and conditions.

-Individuals who serve as a Learning Specialist provide services in the office as well as in various sites throughout the county, sometimes serving multiple sites in a single workday and must be willing to travel.
-Public speaking skills, group problem solving and leadership ability, the ability to communicate effectively in writing, the capacity to maintain personal demeanor during periods of peak work flow and perform efficiently within restricted timeframes are critical factors for success in this position.
-Individuals who serve as certificated or classified management personnel must be willing to modify days/hours and to work additional days/hours on occasion with appropriate compensation and be willing to travel using own transportation with mileage reimbursed, or county office fleet vehicle, as the job may require.
+Individuals who serve as a Learning Specialist provide services in the office as well as in various sites throughout the county, sometimes serving multiple sites in a single workday, and must be willing to travel.
+Public speaking skills, group problem solving and leadership ability, the ability to communicate effectively in writing, the capacity to maintain personal demeanor during periods of peak workflow and perform efficiently within restricted timeframes are critical factors for success in this position.
+Individuals who serve as certificated or classified management personnel must be willing to modify days/hours and to work additional days/hours on occasion with appropriate compensation and be willing to travel using their own transportation with mileage reimbursed, or county office fleet vehicle, as the job may require.